Plunderswap/plunderswap-document/developers/ZilNames/README.md

 }
 ```

 This example demonstrates a complete workflow for resolving ZilNames, including both forward and reverse resolution, and avatar fetching.
-For a working example, visit [sample-next-js-gray.vercel.app](https://sample-next-js-gray.vercel.app/) or fork the [sample-next-js](https://github.com/Plunderswap/sample-next-js) repository to see this in action.

 ## Full L2Resolver Contract Interface